 E --> F;

-When you insert this code into the content editor, the Markdown renderer of the AnQi CMS will identify this special code block in the background and convert it to the corresponding HTML structure.However, simply converting to HTML is not enough to display exquisite flowcharts in the browser, because the final rendering of Mermaid charts requires the use of a client-side JavaScript library.
+After you insert this code into the content editor, the Anq CMS Markdown renderer will recognize this special code block in the background and convert it to the corresponding HTML structure.However, simply converting it to HTML is not enough to make the browser display a beautiful flowchart, because the final rendering of Mermaid charts requires the use of a JavaScript library on the client side.

-You need to modify the template file used by the current website, which is usually the public header file of the website, for examplebase.htmlorbash.htmlThese files are inherited by all pages, ensuring that the Mermaid library loads on all pages that may contain flowcharts.
+You need to modify the template file used by the current website, which is usually the public header file of the website, for examplebase.htmlorbash.htmlBecause these files are inherited by all pages, make sure that the Mermaid library is loaded on all possible pages that may contain flowcharts.

 The specific steps are:

-1. Log in to the AQ CMS backend, navigate toTemplate Design -> Template Management.
+1. Log in to the AnQi CMS backend and navigate toTemplate design -> Template management.

-2. Find the template you are currently using (there will usually be a 'In Use' mark).
+2. Find the template you are currently using (usually marked as "In use").

-3. Click on the template name to enter details, then find and editbase.htmlorbash.htmlFile.
-These files typically define the<head>region and common structures.
+3. Click the template name to view details, then find and editbase.htmlorbash.htmlFiles.
+These files usually define the structure of the<head>Regions and common structures.

 <script type="module">